-Most importantly, Fadjar has always been an active advocate for the protection of human rights and rights of indigenous peoples.
-Currently, Fadjar is a pro bono legal counselor for Papua Support Foundation committed to securing and promoting fundamental rights and freedoms of the people of West Papua — in particular, the Papua’s right of self-determination under international law.
-Also she is a member of the Advisory Board of the Stop Ecocide Campaign and member of the Prepatory Body of the Congress of Nations and States, scheduled for 2022.
+Fadjar Schouten-Korwa, human rights lawyer, is an active advocate for the protection of human rights and rights of indigenous peoples.
+Fadjar is also pro bono legal counselor for Papua Support Foundation committed to securing and promoting fundamental rights and freedoms of the people of West Papua — in particular, the Papua’s right of self-determination under international law.
+Further she is a member of the Advisory Board of the Stop Ecocide Campaign and member of the Prepatory Body of the Congress of Nations and States, scheduled for 2022.

 Live stream on Facebook

 This webinar will be streamed on the public KITLV Facebook page.